Warning notification:Warning

 Angiotensin II receptor antagonists

 Angiotensin II receptor antagonists work in a similar way to ACE inhibitors.
-They're used to lower your blood pressure by blocking angiotensin II.
+They lower your blood pressure by blocking angiotensin II.

-Mild dizziness is usually the only side effect.
+You can sometimes have mild dizziness with this medicine.
 They're often prescribed as an alternative to ACE inhibitors, as they do not cause a dry cough.

 Calcium channel blockers

-Calcium channel blockers also work to decrease blood pressure.
+Calcium channel blockers work to lower blood pressure.
 They relax the muscles that make up the walls of your arteries.
 This causes the arteries to become wider, reducing your blood pressure.

 Examples include:

-Side effects include headaches and facial flushing.
-But these are mild and usually decrease over time.
+You can get headaches and a flushed face with this medicine.
+But these side effects are mild and usually decrease over time.

 Diuretics